 Work with your High School Counselor!

 You, the student, will be responsible for meeting the graduation requirements of District 728.
 Working with your assigned high school counselor ensures that the college courses you take will meet the high school requirements.
 The high school grants the number of credits that you will receive for courses taken on PSEO.
 Therefore, it is critical that you and your counselor discuss the credits needed.
 Check each semester to determine your continued credit needs.
 Appointments are necessary; please plan ahead.
 Please call the counseling office to make an appointment.

 Important to Remember

 - Once accepted at the college, you must turn in a signed PSEO agreement.
 This must be on file with your counselor in order to change your high school schedule.

 - After completing college registration, you must bring proof of registration to the counseling office each semester.
-Counselors must have a copy of what you have registered every semester in order to be sure you are taking the credits needed to graduate.
+Counselors must have a copy of what you have registered for every semester in order to be sure you are taking the credits needed to graduate.

 - Grades earned at the college are not weighted.
 The grade on the college transcript is the grade that is entered on the high school transcript.

 - Each college credit is equal to .50 high school credit